jumpnow/jumpnowtek-site/_posts/2014-11-09-FreeBSD-Duovero-serial-ports.md

     uart1: <ns8250> mem 0x4806c000-0x4806c3ff irq 105 on simplebus0

-After looking at some code in `sys/dev/uart/uart_dev_ti8250.c` and the other *TI* device tree files in `sys/boot/fdt/dts/arm` I made a few changes to the *uart* definitions in my Duovero device tree file.
+After looking at some code in `sys/dev/uart/uart_dev_ti8250.c` and some of the other *TI* device tree files in `sys/boot/fdt/dts/arm` I made a few changes to the *uart* definitions in my *duovero.dts* file.

 In particular I changed the `compatible` property to *"ti,ns16550"* and I added a `uart-device-id` property.